-On September 1, 2018, the Company entered into a cultivation service agreement with Xiehecheng Chinese Herm Limited Corporation for the cultivation of two plants used to manufacture the Company's clinical assets.
+On September 1, 2018, the Company entered into a cultivation service agreement with Xiehecheng Chinese Herm Limited Corporation for the cultivation of two plants used to manufacture certain of the Company's clinical assets.

-As of March 31, 2022, future minimum payments under the agreement, which is cancellable annually at the end of each research year, are as follows:
+As of June 30, 2022, future minimum payments of \$66 are due under the agreement, which is cancellable annually at the end of each research year.